-- 11. In reaching his decision, the Secretary of State has had regard to section 38(6) of the Planning and Compulsory Purchase Act 2004 which requires that proposals be determined in accordance with the development plan unless material considerations indicate otherwise. - 12.
+- 10. In reaching his decision, the Secretary of State has had regard to section 38(6) of the Planning and Compulsory Purchase Act 2004 which requires that proposals be determined in accordance with the development plan unless material considerations indicate otherwise. - 11.
 In this case the development plan consists of the JCS and saved policies of the Tewkesbury Borough Local Plan to 2011 (TBLP), adopted in March 2006.
 At the time of writing his report, the Inspector considered that the development plan comprised the saved policies of the TBLP.
 He considered that the saved policies of the TBLP of most relevance to this case were those set out at IR24-27.
 TBLP Policy GRB1 has now been superseded by JCS Policy SD5.
 TBLP Policy HOU4 has now been superseded by JCS Policy SP2 and SD10.
 TBLP Policy HOU13 has now been superseded by JCS Policy INF6 and Policy INF3.
 TBLP Policy GNL11 has now been superseded by JCS Policy INF1.
 TBLP Policy EVT5 has now been superseded by JCS Policy INF2.
-TBLP Policy LND4 has now been superseded by JCS Policy SD6. - 13.
+TBLP Policy LND4 has now been superseded by JCS Policy SD6. - 12.
 At the time of writing his report, the Inspector considered the JCS policies of most relevance to this case include those set out at IR29.
 The Secretary of State agrees.
-However, he notes that in adopting the JCS, some of its policies have been re-numbered, so that JCS Policy INF3 (flood risk management) is now numbered INF2. - 14.
-Other material considerations which the Secretary of State has taken into account include the National Planning Policy Framework ('the Framework') and associated planning guidance ('the Guidance'), as well as the Department for Transport Circular 02/2013 'The Strategic Road Network and the Delivery of Sustainable Development' and the Design Manual for Roads and Bridges. - 15.
-In accordance with section 66(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990 (the LBCA Act), the Secretary of State has paid special regard to the desirability of preserving those listed buildings potentially affected by the proposals, or their settings or any features of special architectural or historic interest which they may possess.
+However, he notes that in adopting the JCS, some of its policies have been re-numbered, so that JCS Policy INF3 (flood risk management) is now numbered INF2. - 13.
+Other material considerations which the Secretary of State has taken into account include the National Planning Policy Framework ('the Framework') and associated planning guidance ('the Guidance'), as well as the Department for Transport Circular 02/2013 'The Strategic Road Network and the Delivery of Sustainable Development' and the Design Manual for Roads and Bridges.